htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

 :classad-attribute:`MyType`
     The ClassAd type; always set to the literal string ``"Machine"``.

-:classad-attribute:`Name` attribute, but could be customized by the site
+:classad-attribute:`Name`
-    administrator.
+    The name of this resource; typically the same value as the ``Machine`` attribute, but could be customized by the site administrator.
 On SMP machines, the *condor_startd* will divide the CPUs up into separate slots, each with with a unique name.
 These names will be of the form "slot#@full.hostname", for example,